 focus area to IBP.
 The City invested \$12 million bringing sewer service to Woodbrook.
 Roads were upgraded and sewer constructed to accommodate trucking and freight movement.
 This coupled with the Thorne Lane interchange upgrade provided certainty for developers.
 In 2012, the City approved a zone change for the Woodbrook Middle School site from Public Institution to IBP, adding 39 acres in IBP zoning.
-Olympic Moving and Storage opened in 2013, anda 467,000 sq ft warehouse was built in 2016.
+Olympic Moving and Storage opened in 2013, and a 467,000 sq ft warehouse was built in 2016.
 Recent construction has totaled more than one million square feet, including a 470,000 sq ft Amazon Distribution Center which opened in 2021.
 The Park has expanded to 188 acres.

-Ongoing Action Responsibility Schedule WB.1.
+Ongoing Action 1 Responsibility Schedule WB.1.
 Facilitate redevelopment efforts CED Ongoing WB.2.
-Work with brokers and property owners to attract tenants Ec De v Ongoing WB.3.
-Market Opportunity Zone; Opportunity Zone investor and fund manager outreach Ec De v Ongoing Near-T Term (2022-2023) Action Responsibility Schedule WB.4.
+Work with brokers and property owners to attract tenants EcDev Ongoing WB.3.
+Market Opportunity Zone; Opportunity Zone investor and fund manager outreach EcDev Ongoing Near-1 Term (2022-2023) Action 1 Responsibility Schedule WB.4.
 Promote Opportunity Zone EcDev Q1 2022 - Q4 2023 WB.5.
-Evaluate and zoning to maximize light industrial and manufacturing uses for this area CED Q4 2022 WB.6.
-Reconstruct 146th Street from Woodbrook Drive to Murray Road when funding allows PWE TBD WB.7.
-Review 150th corridor capacity when funding PWE TBD
+Evaluate zoning to maximize light industrial and manufacturing uses for this area CED Q4 2022 WB.6.
+Reconstruct 146th Street from Woodbrook Drive to Murray Road when funding allows PWE TBD